YZYLAB/solana-volume-bot/README.md

 ## Prerequisites

-- Node.js (v14 or later recommended)
+- Node.js (v14 or later recommended) or Boop
 - npm (comes with Node.js)
 - One or multiple Solana wallets with SOL